Category Archives: Gore

 The premise, if one can call it that, involves a lunatic caterer intent on using various female body parts to concoct a scrumptious meal to serve at a wedding.

-The film is more of a comedy than a horror film in the traditional sense.
+The film is more of a comedy than a traditional horror film.

 The victims are bubbleheads, mispronouncing words and traipsing around in skimpy outfits (or less) for no reason.
 The mean-spirited mother of the bride is a delight.